ameeno/ameeno/README.md

 Hi, I'm AShah, a passionate Dev Ops engineer and SRE from the United Kingdom. -->

 - 🔭 I’m currently working on [wordpress-to-ghpages](https://github.com/ameeno/wp-test-ghpages)
+- 🌱 This is a personal account, so the stats will not include contributions to my work accounts!
 - 👯 I’m looking to collaborate on [Dell-E7440-Hackintosh](https://github.com/ameeno/Dell-E7440-Hackintosh)
 - 💬 Ask me about anything [here](https://github.com/ameeno/ameeno/issues)